bogongroverchalet/website/_articles/2017-8-8-winter-preparation.md

 skiing.
 Practice carrying a heavier pack for a few hours both skiing and walking.

+_Go Hiking_ - Skiing with a pack on is a different experience and is extra work.
+Go for some practice hikes to get used to carrying a pack again, and to help with your fitness.

 ## Ambulance cover

 We highly recommend that you have full ambulance cover as skiing, either cross